Brenden Aaronson: International career

 After showing a strong rookie season, Aaronson received his first senior call-up to the United States men's national soccer team in October 2019 for CONCACAF Nations League matches with Cuba and Canada.
 He did not earn a cap in either match.
 Aaronson earned his second call-up to the senior team for the 2020 January camp.
 Aaronson earned his full debut in a 1–0 win over Costa Rica.
 Later that year, Aaronson scored his first senior international goal during a 6–0 victory over El Salvador in December 2020.

 Aaronson was included in the 26-man squad for the 2022 FIFA World Cup, playing in all three group games.

 Personal life

-His brother Paxten Aaronson plays for Eintracht Frankfurt.
+His younger brother Paxten Aaronson is also a professional soccer player and plays for Major League Soccer club Colorado Rapids.

-Aaronson's performances for the Philadelphia Union and Red Bull Salzburg earned him the nickname of the “Medford Messi”, an alliteration that refers to his birthplace and makes a comparison with Argentine player Lionel Messi.
+Aaronson's performances for the Philadelphia Union and Red Bull Salzburg earned him the nickname of the "Medford Messi", an alliteration that refers to his birthplace and makes a comparison with Argentine player Lionel Messi.
+He is a fan of the San Francisco 49ers, as his father is from Sacramento.

+He became engaged to Milana D'Ambra in August 2024.